pszujewski/language-diversity-data-viz/README.md

 > npm install -g webpack
 > npm install webpack-dev-server -g
 ```
 Webpack is also installed as a local dependency for your convenience, so the first part of this step is not strictly necessary.
-The second step is, since the webpack dev-server is not included as a local dev dependency in the package.json.
-If you prefer to install the dev server locally instead, you can run:
+The second step is necessary however, since the webpack dev-server is not included as a local dev dependency in the package.json.
+If instead you prefer to install the webpack dev server locally, you can run:

 ```bash
 > npm install webpack-dev-server --save-dev